zkrruz/zkrruz/README.md

 I'm a frontend developer from Russia.

-I'm interested in web development.
+I'm interested in web development.Proficient in HTML, CSS, and JavaScript.
+Continuously learning new frameworks like React and Vue.js.
+Eager to contribute and create exceptional user interfaces.

  <h2><b>📚 My stack</b></h2>
   <p>